 What Should I Do If My PBA Card Didn’t Work?

 As mentioned, sometimes a person can show a PBA card and get a ticket anyway.
 If this has happened to you or someone you love, contact an attorney for help fighting the charges.
-The lawyers at Rosenblum Law are experienced traffic ticket attorneys with offices in New York and New Jersey.
+At Rosenblum Law we are experienced NY traffic ticket attorneys.
 Email or call 888-883-5529 for a free consultation about your case.